1. Home

 Car Accident Lawsuit Process

-If you or a loved one were involved in a car accident, you may be experiencing severe pain, facing high medical bills, and wondering what the car accident lawsuit process is like.
-To answer your questions, we will explain what to expect from the lawsuit, what the auto accident settlement timeline may be like, and what you should expect if your car accident lawsuit ends up going to trial.
+If you or a loved one were involved in a car accident, you may be experiencing severe pain and be out of work while facing high medical bills.
+The uncertainty of this is unsettling to most.
+You naturally may be wondering what the car accident lawsuit process is like.
+To answer your questions, we will explain what to expect during the lawsuit process, how the process differs depending on what state you live in, and what to expect if your case ends up going to trial.

 Need to Know:

-• Do not admit fault or accept any settlement offers from the insurance company without speaking to an attorney
+• Do not admit fault or accept any settlement offers from the insurance company without speaking to an attorney.
+An insurance company is looking to resolve your case for the lowest amount of money possible.
+They are not on your side and certainly not looking to help you.

 In This Article: